 Cyber crime today is a big money business, costing the global economy an estimated $600 billion each year.
-Much of that money is made by stealing data from and holding to ransom US Healthcare Organizations (HCOs).
+Much of that money is made by stealing data from and holding to ransom healthcare organizations (HCOs).
 Hackers know that the rewards to be gained by targeting exposed IT systems are potentially huge.
 After all, this is a sector where spending increased to a staggering $3.5 trillion in 2017, and is still growing.

 Healthcare in the cross hairs

 Today’s healthcare IT systems are an awkward mix of old and new, legacy on-premise machines running potentially outdated software, and cutting-edge smart devices managing everything from drug dispensing to blood sugar monitoring.
 The advent of cloud and Internet of Things (IoT) technologies have heralded a new era of productivity, safety and improved patient service but also one of increased cyber risk.
 Critical operational technology (OT) systems like MRI scanners are often connected to IT networks with little more than rudimentary white-listing tools to protect them.